Iakopo

-Jacob Scott Jones (born 30 December) better known as iakopo (pronunciation: yah-koh-po) is an international recording artist.
+Iakopo (born 30 December) (pronunciation: yah-koh-po) is an international recording artist.
 Until 2010, he performed as "Keys of Creation" before starting his career as a solo artist and officially recording and performing music under the name iakopo.

 Life and career

 Early life

 The second of six children born into a strict Mormon family, iakopo's journey started in Fountain Valley, California.
 During his formative years, iakopo was sent to the all boys facility, Paradise Cove Academy in Western Samoa.
 With such a diverse beginning, iakopo begin to flourish greatly in Samoa, ultimately being adopted by a Samoan family.
 As he adapted to island life, iakopo discovered a passion for nature and singing.
 While attending Pesega Church College in Western Samoa, iakopo sang with a local reggae band, covering Top 40 music.

 iakopo said about this time: Samoan culture taught me a lot about life and respect.
 It also helped nurture my vibe.